 Patents protect innovations with an industrial application, while copyrights cover scientific, literary, or artistic works (such as paintings, movies, songs, scientific articles, etc.)

-If you do so before a provisional or definitive patent filing, it is likely that you will not be able to patent them because they will not be deemed novel.
+If you do so before a provisional or definitive patent filing, it is likely that you won’t be able to patent your inventions since they will no longer be considered as a novelty..
 Public disclosure may only occur after application.

 Yes.
 We work with full confidentiality and we never disclose information that comes from our clients.
-If you wish, we can sign a nondisclosure agreement.
+However, we are at your entire disposal to sign a nondisclosure agreement.

-Furthermore, we can help enhance your patent’s legal protection by ensuring permanent searches of the market to catch any possible copies or harmful and illegal uses, and activating all response measures in these situations.
+Furthermore, we can help enhance your patent’s legal protection by ensuring permanent searches to catch any possible copies or harmful and illegal uses, and activating all response measures in these situations.

 Why is it important to search for previous patents?